 GroundControl includes a powerful system to automatically select and deploy Workflows to devices based on pre-defined criteria.
 It works like this:

-- You plug an iOS device into a GroundControl Launchpad.
+- You plug a mobile device into a GroundControl Launchpad.

 - The Launchpad reads basic device information, including serial number, UDID, and model, and sends this information to the GroundControl server.